 Wouldn’t it be cool to make your own Twitch Emotes?
 Once you become an affiliate on Twitch you can upload custom Twitch Emotes to interact with your audience.

 Hey there!
 I’m Cara and I’m happy to tell you that Photoshop makes this task surprisingly easy.
 When you use existing photos or artwork, you don’t even have to put a lot of effort into designing it.

-Let’s dive in and look at how to make Twitch Emotes in Photoshop here!
+Let’s dive in and look at how to create emotes for Twitch in Photoshop here!